entrecode/visual-cms.website/readme.md

 #### altTextFromAsset (entry, field)

 Returns an alt text (read: asset title) for an asset identified by `field` negotiated with `size`. `entry` must embed the requested asset.

+## Troubleshooting

+### SyntaxError: Invalid or unexpected token

+This error:

+>  Template render error: (...path...)
+>  SyntaxError: Invalid or unexpected token

+is often triggered after pasting code into templates.
+Usually, the code contains non-displayable characters.
+To find them, search for `[^\x00-\xFF]` in your code and don't forget to enable RegEx searching.
+The characters will be highlighted.
+After deletion it should work.

+### Imported Partial is not being displayed

+Probably the partial does something asynchronous (e.g. load an image asset URL) and your `{% include %}` statement is inside a `{% for %}` loop.
+Use `{% asyncAll %}` or `{% asyncEach%}` instead.